Nuclear Regulatory Commission: Regions

+Agreement States

+Agreement States have entered into agreements with the NRC that give them the authority to license and inspect byproduct, source, or special nuclear materials used or possessed within their borders.
+Any applicant, other than a Federal agency or Federally recognized Indian tribe, who wishes to possess or use licensed material in one of these Agreement States should contact the responsible officials in that State for guidance on preparing an application.
+These applications should be filed with State officials, not with the NRC.

 Recordkeeping system

 NRC has a library, which also contains online document collections.
-In 1999 it started an electronic repository called ADAMS, the Agencywide Documents Access and Management System. for its public inspection reports, correspondence, and other technical documents written by NRC staff, contractors, and licensees.
-It has been upgraded in October 2010 and is now webbased.
-Of documents from 1980 to 1999 only some have abstracts and/or full text, most are citations.
+In 1984 it started an electronic repository called ADAMS, the Agencywide Documents Access and Management System, for its public inspection reports, correspondence, and other technical documents written by NRC staff, contractors, and licensees.
+It was upgraded in October 2010 to a web-based system.
+In 2025, a new interface (ADAMS Public Search) was introduced with upgraded user interface, search, and reporting features.
+Of documents from 1980 to 1999 only some have abstracts and/or full text; most are citations.
 Documents from before 1980 are available in paper or microfiche formats.
 Copies of these older documents or classified documents can be applied for with a FOIA request.